PureStorage-OpenConnect/k8s-px-terraform/docs/awsIAMPolicy/README.md

 # Step by Step Guide to install AWS IAM Group with Permssions to create EKS cluster
-> Note: The IAM policy can be only created with "Admin" role
+> Note: The IAM policy can be only created with "Admin" role.
+This step needs to be executed only once per account by the admin.

 ### Step 1.
 Install required software(s)